The best horror games are a fantastic way to fill your evenings, even if you may have to sleep with the light on afterward.

 In Little Nightmares, you control a young girl called Six, who has to navigate a frightening world far too big for her, populated by a wide array of giant and grotesque creatures.

 Six is just a small girl, so you sneak past them instead of fighting these creatures.
 The tension in this best horror games contender comes from navigating complicated platforming sections while also being pursued by monsters.

 Little Nightmares is a deserved entry on our best horror games list because it creates a feeling of helplessness while making it clear that you still have ways to escape.
 It takes familiar domestic areas that should be comforting and turns them on their head by making them repulsive and unsafe for Six to travel through.

 In any other medium, using children this way would be uncomfortable, and a shrunken protagonist would more likely make us think of 90s comedy films than tense horror, so Little Nightmares makes use of it being a game in all the right ways.

 The sequel, Little Nightmares 2, also has an all-new protagonist and terrors.
 However, despite being a great game in its own right, it couldn't replicate the tension of the first title.

 The Evil Within 2

-The Evil Within series comes from the mind behind Resident Evil, Shinji Mikami – and if that doesn't give you reason enough to pick it up, its nightmarish world likely will.
+The Evil Within series comes from Shinji Mikami, the mind behind Resident Evil – and if that doesn't give you enough reason to pick it up, its nightmarish world likely will.